Mexico Field Trips, February and March 1980

 Went

-back to PALENQUE after having made coffee and heated up the spaghetti
+back to Palenque after having made coffee and heated up the spaghetti

 Roberto’s spare tire (which had gone flat during the Bonampak mud